Breakfast Club of Canada

 All figures in $000s

-Note: Ci did not adjust for changes in deferred contributions of ($2.5m) in F2022, $8.0m in F2021 and $600k in F2020 because the audited financial statements do not disclose what proportion of contributions are Canadian donations versus government funding.
-Ci reported administrative and fundraising costs from the charity’s T3010 filings with the CRA.
-Ci adjusted for loss on write-off of intangible assets and loss on disposal of tangible capital assets, affecting expenses by ($28k) in F2022, ($58k) in F2021 and ($17k) in F2020.
+Note: DEFERRED REVENUE: Ci adjusted for changes in deferred contributions, affecting total revenues by ($9.5m) in F2023, ($2.5m) in F2022, and $8.0m in F2021.
+Deferred contributions are in other revenue because the charity’s financial statements do not separate government deferred contributions from non-government deferred contributions.
+ACTIVITY-BASED COSTING: Ci reported administrative and fundraising costs from the charity’s T3010 filings with the CRA.
+TANGIBLE CAPITAL ASSETS: Ci adjusted for loss on disposal of tangible capital assets, affecting expenses by ($2k) in F2022 and ($58k) in F2021.

 Salary Information